aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-05-advent-of-code-day-05.md

   - Raku
 ---

 [Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) is a well-known algorithm for searching already sorted lists.
 I liken it to searching for a book at a book store.
-If the author's last name starts with "S," you will start somewhere on the right hand side of the shelf, then narrow down your search from there.
-This is obviously more efficient than searching from the left hand side of the bookshelf.
+If the author's last name starts with "S," you will start somewhere on the right-hand side of the shelf, then narrow down your search from there.
+This is obviously more efficient than searching from the left-hand side of the bookshelf.

 That was our task with today's problem.
 Yet again, we get to bust out our old friend recursion to solve this problem fairly easily in a functional manner.